If you’re looking for a good introduction on how to plan a trip to New Zealand, I’ve got you covered!

 Finding the best accommodation in New Zealand

-When looking for accommodation in New Zealand I use Airbnb and Booking.com.
+When looking for accommodation in New Zealand I use Booking.com as they have the largest selection of hotels online, plus they have a 24-hour cancellation policy!
 Once I find a place I’m happy with, I’ll also compare prices booking directly and also on Expedia to see which has the cheapest price.

 Booking short tours and attractions

 I try and book most of my tours and attractions with Get Your Guide.

 Get Your Guide is great because once you’ve purchased your tickets and booked your tours you can download their app, and all your tickets are in one place.
 They have a QR code system in the app so when you arrive the tour operators just scan your phone.
 It’s also super easy to make bookings on your mobile phone via the app or on their website.

 They also have free cancellation up to 24 hours before your activity in case your plans change, and 24/7 customer service.
 I had to cancel a tour once and getting a refund was super quick and easy!

 I also like Get Your Guide because ticket prices are the same as purchasing direct but you can keep all your tours and activities in one place on the app.